ixiaopan/blog/content/post/linear-regression-01.md

-For a single data point, the loss function is defined below,
+For a single data point, the residual is defined as below,